About Bridging Two Hearts

 From Bridging Two Hearts:

 Of course Josh Murphy saw the girl as soon as he climbed on the airport bus.
 Who could miss a babe like that?
-Big brown eyes, honey blonde hair, cute little figure; but what caught his attention was her hands.
+Big brown eyes, honey blonde hair, cute little figure; but her hands caught his attention.
 They shook despite the death grip on the seat in front of her.

 Was this a damsel in distress, or what?